Katy ISD Council of PTAs

 Katy Council covers the same geographical boundaries of Katy ISD, and is open to private, charter and community PTAs from within that area.
-Council currently has 51 local unit PTAs including four high school, twelve junior high, 34 elementary, and one private school PTAs.
-In all, Katy Council represented 27,692 PTA members for the 2014-15 school year, making it the largest council in the state of Texas.
+Council currently has 59 local unit PTAs including six high school, fourteen junior high, 38 elementary, and one private school PTAs.
+In all, Katy Council represented 27,957 PTA members for the 2017-18 school year, making it the largest council in the state of Texas.

 PTA Vision, Mission, and Purpose

 To make every child’s potential a reality by engaging and empowering families and communities to advocate for all children.

 - To promote the welfare of children and youth in home, school, community and place of worship;

 - To raise the standards of home life;

 - To secure adequate laws for the care and protection of children and youth;

 - To bring into closer relation the home and the school, that parents and teachers may cooperate intelligently in the education of children and youth;

 - To develop between educators and the general public such united efforts as will secure for all children and youth the highest advantages in physical, mental, social and spiritual education.